 Times Have Changed

-Investing in stocks is difficult enough with equity fund flows hemorrhaging out of investor accounts like the asset class is going out of style (See ICI data via The Reformed Broker).
-Stocks’ popularity haven’t been helped by the heightened volatility, as evidenced by the multi-year trend in the schizophrenic volatility index (VIX) – escalated by the “Flash Crash,” U.S. debt ceiling debate, and European financial crisis.
+Investing in stocks is difficult enough with equity fund flows hemorrhaging out of investor accounts like the asset class is going out of style.
+Stocks’ popularity haven’t been helped by the heightened volatility, as evidenced by the multi-year trend in the schizophrenic volatility index (VIX) – escalated by the international geopolitics and presidential elections.
 Globalization, which has been accelerated by technology, has only increased correlations between domestic market and international markets.
-As we have recently experienced, the European tail can wag the U.S. dog for long periods of time.
 In decades past, concerns over economic activity in Iceland, Dubai, and Greece may not even make the back pages of The Wall Street Journal.
-Today, news travels at the speed of a “Tweet” for every Angela Merkel – Nicolas Sarkozy breakfast meeting or Chinese currency adjustment, and eventually results in a sprawling front page headline.
+Today, news travels at the speed of a “Tweet” and eventually results in a sprawling front page headline.

 The equity investing game may be more difficult today, but investing for retirement has never been more important.
 Stuffing money under the mattress in Treasuries, money market accounts, CDs, or other conservative investments may feel good in the short run, but will likely not cover inflation associated with rising fuel, food, healthcare, and leisure costs.
 Regardless of your investment strategy, if your goal is to earn excess returns, you may want to check the moistness of your armpits – successful long-term investing requires a lot of sweat.

 Wade W. Slome, CFA, CFP®